Patient0/IOMonad/README.md

     interface Runtime
     {
         // An IO action which reads a line of input from the user.
-        IOAction readLine();
+        IOAction getLine();
         // An IO action which writes the specified line of text to the screen.
-        IOAction writeLine(string text);
+        IOAction putStrLn(string text);
     }
 ```

-So, for example, "Runtime.writeLine" is a pure function with no side-effects: it does not actually write
+So, for example, "Runtime.putStrLn" is a pure function with no side-effects: it does not actually write
 a line of text when you call it.
 It instead returns an IOAction which will write a line of text
 to the screen *if* it ends up being evaluated.